 - Mood disorders

-- Sometimes the stress of life that the person cannot handle suddenly impulsively committed suicide
+- Sometimes the stress of life that the person cannot handle suddenly impulsively commits suicide

 - Financial problems